Praying to the Lord

 ... so that you too may have fellowship with us; and indeed our fellowship is with the Father and with His Son Jesus Christ -- 1 John 1:3 (ESV)

-How are we supposed to have "fellowship" with Jesus Christ if we should pray to the Father and not to Jesus?
+How are we supposed to have "fellowship" with Jesus Christ if we should pray to the Father instead?

-• God does not forbid talking (or "praying") to Jesus directly, although no scripture directly encourage prayers to Jesus.
+Some would say that God does not forbid talking (or "praying") to Jesus directly, although no scripture directly encourage prayers to Jesus nor does any scripture state that Jesus would be able to receive our prayers.

-• Or we will eventually, be able to have direct personal fellowship with Jesus himself on his return.
+Other reason that the apostles could have meant that we would eventually, be able to have direct personal fellowship with Jesus himself on his return.
+However, nothing implies of a future fellowship, but instead the present tense was used.